OpenLake/Memory-Imaging-for-Linux-Family/README.md

 # Memory Imaging for Linux Family

 Memory Imaging for Linux Family by OpenLake scans through the virtual memory of a specified application running on Linux based distros.This utility can be used in monitoring and isolating a desired value that the application uses.
-Furthermore the functions in the software can be used to explore how different appliations are managing their data in the memory and can be used to chalk out the classes and objects used by the applications.
+Furthermore the functions in the software can be used to explore how different applications are managing their data in the memory and can be used to chalk out the classes and objects used by the applications.

 ## Completed Features
 1. Isolation of starting address based on the identifying string (module) in the maps file for a given pid.